vkstah/haskellship/README.md

 ## Instructions

+## Coordinates

+The grids are labeled with numbers along the horizontal axis and letters along the vertical axis, creating a coordinate system.
+For example, the coordinates `D5` represent the 5th column of the 4th row.

 ### Placing ships

 To place ships, you need to enter a range of coordinates that indicate the head and tail of the ship.
+This is done by entering two coordinates that must comply with the following conditions:

+- The coordinates must reside inside a 10x10 grid.
+For example, `D10` is a valid coordinate, but `D11` is not.
+- When the ship is placed horizontally, the coordinates must range from left to right e.g. `C3 C6`
+- When the ship is placed vertically, the coordinates must range from top to bottom e.g. `B2 D2`

+## Firing

+In order to fire at the opponent's board, you need to enter a single coordinate.
+The coordinates given must reside inside a 10x10 grid.

 ## Caveats